 In addition, the annual and quarterly calculations have different reference years.
-While volume measures in annual calculations are reported with reference year 2015 (often expressed as index figure 2015=100), quarterly calculations are calculated using the calendar year immediately preceding the most recently calculated quarter as the reference year.
+While annual calculations are reported with reference year 2015, quarterly calculations are calculated using the latest calendar year as the reference year.

 Each aggregate is seasonally adjusted individually and is therefore not calculated as a sum of the underlying values.
 This means that there is no sum consistency for a number of series.
 For important aggregates, the subseries are however adapted so that they can be summed up for the year concerned and the previous year (see section 5.1 above).